simon-ament/Study/content/🏗️ Software-Architektur/01_basics_and_history.md

 	- **Counter example:** undisciplined use of exceptions (useful to separate erroneous cases, but must be used carefully)

 ### Rules
-1. **Direct mapping:** modular structure devised in the process of building a software system should remain compatible with any modular structure devised in the process if modeling the problem
+1. **Direct mapping:** modular structure devised in the process of building a software system should remain compatible with any modular structure devised in the process of modeling the problem
 	- **Follows from:** continuity (local changes) + decomposability
 2. **Few interfaces:** every module should communicate with as few others as possible
 	- for $n$ modules: stay closer to minimum of $n - 1$ connections than maximum of $n * (n - 1) / 2$